dafny-lang/dafny/Source/DafnyTestGeneration/README.md

   ensure that the number of loop unrolls is sufficient with respect to the length of any input sequence but it can also cause the program to miss certain corner cases.
+- Using the `/testMode:DeadCode` argument will make Dafny identify potential dead code in the specified file.
+Not that false negatives are possible if `/loopUnroll` is not used.
+False positives are also possible for a variety of reasons, such as `/loopUnroll` being assigned not high enough value.

 ## How to Run Tests?